SA Stamp Duty Calculator

 Calculate South Australia stamp duty on conveyances for owner-occupiers, investors, and first home buyers using current RevenueSA rates.

 Stamp duty on conveyances in South Australia is administered by RevenueSA under the Stamp Duties Act 1923.
-Rates step up across five brackets, from nil under $16,000 to 5.5% on the portion above $500,000.
+Rates step up progressively across nine brackets, from 1% on the first $12,000 to 5.5% on the portion above $500,000.
 The duty is charged on the dutiable value — usually the contract price.

 SA uses the following bracket structure for the standard duty rate: